don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 The underlying OS must be hardened to minimize the attack surface of the physical hardware.
 * **Declarative Hardening (NixOS):** System state is defined in code, disabling unnecessary kernel modules and services by default.
 * **Service Sandboxing (AppArmor):** Mandatory Access Control (MAC) profiles are applied to all high-risk services (e.g., Traefik, Matrix, Stalwart).
 This ensures that even if a service is compromised, it cannot read the root filesystem or access other service datasets.
 * **Continuous Auditing (Lynis):** Automated security scans run weekly to identify configuration drift, outdated packages, or weak permissions.
-The "Hardening Index" from Lynis is reported directly to the NetSentinel for health tracking.
+The "Hardening Index" from Lynis is reported directly to the SovrIT Steward for health tracking.

 ### 5.2 Intrusion Awareness & Proactive Defense
 This layer monitors the "Wire" and the "Logs" for behavioral anomalies.